HASwitchPlate/openHASP/docs/10-layouts.md

 * page footer
 * scripts

-**Note:** You won't ever assign this layout directly to a post or page.
+> **Note:**</br>You won't ever assign this layout directly to a post or page.
 Instead all other layouts will build off of it by setting `layout: default` in their YAML Front Matter.
 {: .notice--warning}

 ### Layout based and user-defined classes